Linkedin Tag

 c/side joins the PCI Security Standards Council as an Associate Participating Organization

-We’re proud to announce that we’ve joined the Payment Card Industry Security Standards Council Security Standards Council (PCI SSC) as an Associate Participating Organization.
+We’re proud to announce that we've joined the Payment Card Industry Security Standards Council (PCI SSC) as an Associate Participating Organization.
 The PCI SSC leads a global, cross-industry effort to enhance payment security by establishing flexible, industry-driven data security standards.
-Through collaboration with other industry leaders, the ...
+Through collaboration with other industry leaders, the Council’s mission is to protect payment data from emerging threats and meet the evolving needs of the payment ecosystem.
+As an Associate Participatin

 Read More

-Carlsberg a target in Magento “CosmicString” malware attack
+Carlsberg a target in Magento “CosmicSting” malware attack

 Read More